pasekji/bi-eha/imgur-bug-bounty.md

 ?>
 ```

-- We will try to either spoofing the file extensions or injecting the the code to this image.
+- We will try either spoofing the file extensions or injecting the the code to this image.
 ![Sneaky Pepe](https://pepethefrogfaith.files.wordpress.com/2016/11/smug-pepe2.jpg?w=640)

 ### References